 4. Linga Mudra

-Benefits: This mudra keeps your respiratory system intact and clears phlegm from your windpipe.
+Benefits: This chest opening mudra keeps your respiratory system intact and clears phlegmi XMucus that comes out of the respiratory tract, which is thicker due to illness and is usually not a serious health issue. from your windpipe.

 Procedure: Sit or stand comfortably.
 Clasp your hands in such a manner that your fingers are intertwined.
 Place it near your chest.
 Point your left thumb upward and encircle your left thumb with the right thumb and right index finger.
 Maintain the mudra intact for 15 minutes while breathing normally.